 Happy Monday everyone!
 Today I’m joining the lovely ladies again for a dose of DIY blog hop where we are all featuring projects we have done with glass containers.
 I don’t usually gravitate toward glass (you know I love my ironstone) but I am always up for a challenge.
 I’m actually sharing 2 projects combined to make one cute farmhouse vignette.
 So here is my glass jar centerpiece using a DIY tabletop crate, Adirondack style.
 Don’t forget to check out the other blogs below for some more cool DIY projects.

 A few weeks ago I saw the coolest blog post where the author had built a crate for a giant bottle and had set it on her floor.
 I really wish I could remember where because I would totally give her credit!
 I knew then that I wanted to create a table top version.
 When the glass bottle hop came up I had the perfect project.
+This post contains affiliate links.
+Please see my full disclosure here.

 I started with a few bottles or glass containers in different shapes and sizes.
 I had picked up the large jar with the metal handle at a thrift store a while back for $2 and the others were either less than $1 or out of the recycling bin.
 I like the different heights and the texture each adds to the centerpiece.
+You can find some great glass jars at Micheals.

 For the crate, we used branches from our yard.
 Hubby cut a few small ones down for me.
 He’s really good with a chain saw as you can see in our Building an Adirondack Bridge post.
 Then he used the chop saw to cut the smaller pieces…